rcy/tools-docs/tools/graphql-server/subscriptions.md

 pubsub.publish('commentAdded', payload);
 ```

-<h3 id="external-pubsub">External PubSub Engine</h3>
+<h3 id="external-pubsub">Using an external PubSub Engine</h3>

-`graphql-subscriptions` also supports an external Pub/Sub system - or any other Pub/Sub that implemented [`PubSubEngine`](https://github.com/apollographql/graphql-subscriptions/blob/master/src/pubsub.ts#L21-L25).
+`graphql-subscriptions` also supports any external Pub/Sub system that implements the subscriptions interface of [`PubSubEngine`](https://github.com/apollographql/graphql-subscriptions/blob/master/src/pubsub.ts#L21-L25).

-`graphql-subscriptions` package introduced there uses an in-memory event system to re-run subscriptions, so there is no way to share subscriptions and publishes across many running servers.
+By default `graphql-subscriptions` uses an in-memory event system to re-run subscriptions.
+This is not suitable for running in a serious production app, because there is no way to share subscriptions and publishes across many running servers.

 There are implementations for the following PubSub systems:

 * Redis PubSub using [`graphql-redis-subscriptions`](https://www.npmjs.com/package/graphql-redis-subscriptions)
 * MQTT using [`graphql-mqtt-subscriptions`](https://www.npmjs.com/package/graphql-mqtt-subscriptions)

-<h2 id="setup-functions">Setup Functions</h2>
+<h2 id="setup-functions">Specifying a Setup Function</h2>

 `setupFunctions` is a part of `SubscriptionManager` API - it maps from subscription name to a map of channel names and their filter functions.